Most Affordable Countries to Study Abroad 2025-26 for Students

 4. Malaysia

 Malaysia continues to be a top choice for Indian students seeking quality education at an affordable cost.
 The country offers a wide range of programs in English, and its universities are recognised globally.
-Tuition fees are significantly lower compared to Western countries, and the cost of living is manageable, making it an attractive destination for international students.
+Tuition fees are significantly lower compared to Western countries, and the cost of living is manageable.

 Aspect